-For the club to function successfully, the parents should understand how and why the director and coaches make their decisions.
+For a club to function successfully, parents should understand how and why the director and coaches make their decisions.
 This is where video comes in.
 Video helps back up coaching moves, advance their children’s careers and celebrate their accomplishments.
 Here are the top four reasons video is a great way to engage parents within a club.

 Justify Coaching Decisions

 All parents want to see their son or daughter play a lot and have a significant role on the team.
 Given the limited number of minutes in a game, this obviously isn’t possible for every athlete.
 Some are going to see the field or court less than others, and that’s going to disappoint their guardians.

 Video helps explain why certain athletes are playing more than others.
 Parents will always quibble about playing time, but actually seeing their child’s actions can give some credence to your reasoning on their playing time.

 “It’s so easy for a coach to say to a parent that your son or daughter didn’t do well today or for them to say to the coach how come we’re not winning,” Neil Hope, a coach in the Omaha Football Club (Neb.), said.
 “You’ve now got a package that you can sit down with your son or daughter and talk about the game.”